-– Spray rubbing alcohol once a day for a week
+Spray rubbing alcohol on leaves, stems and felt once a day for 4 days.

 Repeat treatments everyday for 4 days in a which should be longer than their hatching cycle.

 If you don’t like the odor you can try using cheap vodka, or top shelf brand if you fancy a particular fine smelling infusion.

 Don’t be so quick to blame it on the living wall.
 Also check for other obvious sources for gnats outside the living wall such as garbage or fruit sitting out.

 To control flies in general, keep carnivorous plants.
 Carnivorous plants like to grow in boggy moss and perlite and will need part sun or keep under a bright grow light on a 12hr daily timer.

 Common Insects on Houseplants